Popular reports $102.2M net loss in 4Q17 related to Tax Cut and Jobs Act

 For the full year 2017, Popular Inc. reported net income of $108 million, which includes the effect of $168 million expense related to the impact of the U.S. tax reform on its U.S. mainland operations

-Adjusted net income from continuing operations was $276 million, down from the prior year’s $258 million, mostly due to both the impact of the hurricanes and $64 million in provision expense related to its U.S. tax portfolio.
+Adjusted net income from continuing operations was $276 million, up from the prior year’s $258 million, mostly due to both the impact of the hurricanes and $64 million in provision expense related to its U.S. tax portfolio.